MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 The default value of the `breakOnRecordWrite` property is **false**, which means that the debugger is not set to break on record changes by default.
 To break on record changes, you can set the `breakOnRecordWrite` property to **true** in the `launch.json` file.
 For more information, see [JSON Files](devenv-json-files.md).

-## Debugging large variable values
+## Debugging large size variable values

 Variables that contain values that are larger than 1024 bytes are truncated (`…`) and cannot be fully inspected from the **VARIABLES** window.
 In order to inspect a large size variable, instead use the **DEBUG CONSOLE** and write the name of the variable to inspect at the prompt and then press **Enter**.